-I’ve been a bride once, and a bridesmaid three times.
+I’ve been a bride once, and a bridesmaid a few times.
 Trust me, I’m not wearing any of those gowns again.

-Some women keep their wedding gown carefully packaged on a shelf in hopes that a child or grandchild will wear it, but a friend of mine recently donated hers to Angel Babies of Massachusetts.
+Some women keep their wedding gown carefully packaged on a shelf in hopes that a child or grandchild will wear it, but a friend of mine donated hers to Angel Babies in Massachusetts.

 That group turns wedding and formal gowns into memorial gowns for infants and donates those to funeral homes and hospitals.
 It’s a sad yet lovely way to help others in need.